 Neck pain is generally treatable, and for most, a temporary affliction.
 Many people get that “crick in the neck” the morning after sleeping in an odd position or spending an afternoon hunched over the computer.
 After a few hours of discomfort or some gentle stretching, however, the pain typically subsides.
 However, for countless others, neck pain is a chronic condition that never fully abates.
 These individuals may experience neurological symptoms of numbness or tingling; pain that shoots down into the arms; or severe limitations in range of neck motion.
 For these individuals, medical evaluation is needed to manage pain and prevent a worsening of symptoms.

 Fortunately, neck pain is a highly treatable condition.
 Many patients witness progress within days of implementing a doctor-recommended exercise routine at home, accompanied by hot-and-cold therapies and rest from strenuous activity.
-Other patients may need to turn to non-surgical treatments like steroid injections or manual chiropractic manipulations.
+Other patients may need to turn to nonsurgical treatments like steroid injections or manual chiropractic manipulations.
 Severe neck pain due to traumatic injury or extreme spinal degeneration may require a surgical procedure to correct, such as a fusion or a discectomy.

 However, the first step in treating neck pain is understanding and recognizing your symptoms.
 Providing your doctor with a thorough account of your symptoms can help your physician determine if your pain results from any of the following common neck conditions: degenerative disc disease; a bulging, ruptured, or herniated cervical disc; cervical spinal stenosis (or narrowing of the spinal canal); a pinched nerve in the neck; or spondylolisthesis (a slipped vertebra)—among many other disorders or injuries.
 Failed neck surgery, for instance, can also result in chronic neck pain.

 Symptoms of Neck Pain